TheRatto/dispatch-buddy/README.md

   - Clear color-coded status and icons for operational clarity
   - Large, touch-friendly controls and readable text

-You are working on an iOS app called **Dispatch Buddy**.
+You are working on a **Flutter app** called **Dispatch Buddy**.
 The goal of the app is to assist pilots during preflight planning by parsing flight plan documents (e.g., ForeFlight PDFs), retrieving weather and NOTAMs, and providing a summarised, visually clear operational briefing.

 ## 🎯 Objective

-Create a clean, intuitive iOS app that:
+Create a clean, intuitive Flutter app that:
 - Accepts a flight plan PDF as input
 - Extracts route and operational data from the document
 - Retrieves live NOTAMs and METAR/TAF for involved airports